syncfusion-content/javascript-docs/js/Schedule/Getting-started.md

 {% endhighlight %}

-> Important: The images in the above code snippet are taken from the installation location of the Essential JavaScript Studio in your machine,
+> **Important**: The images in the above code snippet are taken from the installation location of the Essential JavaScript Studio in your machine,
 > For example: $system drive: \Program Files\ Syncfusion\EssentialStudio\12.1.0.43\JavaScript\samples\web\images\schedule
-> You can create a folder named “Images” in the same location as your newly created HTML file and then move all the images from the installation folder to the newly created “Images” folder.
+> You can create a folder named "Images" in the same location as your newly created HTML file and then move all the images from the installation folder to the newly created “Images” folder.
 This helps you in referring appointments appropriately within the Schedule control.

 Once you set the template for the appointments, the **Scheduler** is displayed with the customized appointments as shown in the following screenshot.

-{% include image.html url="/js/Schedule/Getting-started_images/Getting-started_img4.png" Caption="Scheduler with Customized Appointments."%}
+{% include image.html url="/js/Schedule/Getting-started_images/Getting-started_img4.png" Caption=""%}